 We will use rats in our experiments.
-Fear experiences elicit similar responses in rats and humans and the neural circuits underlying fear learning are, at least to a first approximation, the same in rodents and humans (Fenster et al., Nat Rev Neurosci., 2018).
-All experiments are approved by the University of Haifa Institutional Committee for animal experiments in accordance with National Institutes of Health guidelines.
-We will inject systemically subcutaneously pep-ephrinA4 immediately after fear conditioning or before long-term fear memory retrieval (see above) and study its effects on long-term fear memory formation and maintenance, respectively.
-Fear conditioning is an established protocol described in many scientific papers and is performed by subjecting the rat to a tone that is contaminated with a mild footshock.
-Long-term memory is tested by monitoring animal freezing (immobility is a typical fear response) to the presentation of tones without shock.
-We will run pharmacodynamics, pharmacokinetics (PK), ADME ("absorption, distribution, metabolism, and excretion") standard tests.
-The tissue health will be examined a month and 6 months after the injection by standard histopathology tests.
-Water and food consumption and the body weight of animals will be tested a month after the injection of the peptide.
+Fear experiences elicit similar responses in rats and humans, and the neural circuits underlying fear learning are, at least to a first approximation, the same in rodents and humans (Fenster et al., Nat Rev Neurosci., 2018).
+All experiments have been approved by the University of Haifa Institutional Committee for animal experiments in accordance with National Institutes of Health guidelines.
+We will subcutaneously inject pep-ephrinA4 immediately after fear conditioning or before long-term fear memory retrieval as discussed above, and will then study its effects on long-term fear memory formation and maintenance, respectively.
+Fear conditioning is an established protocol described in many scientific papers and is performed by subjecting rats to a tone that is contaminated with a mild footshock.
+Long-term memory is tested by monitoring animal freezing (immobility is a typical fear response) in response to the presentation of the conditioned tone in the absence of any footshock.
+We will conduct standard pharmacodynamics, pharmacokinetics, and ADME ("absorption, distribution, metabolism, and excretion") tests using these model rats.
+Tissue health will be examined 1 and 6 months after injection using standard histopathological techniques.
+Water and food consumption and the body weight of experimental rats will be assessed one month after peptide injection.

 Plans and Strategy for Translation, Implementation, and/or Commercialization (4000 characters maximum)

-After the completion of the study, we will locate pharmaceutical companies that will take it to the next level and start clinical trials with PTSD patients.
-The University of Haifa, through its Economic Corporation unit, is successful in locating companies interested in research products.
-Toward that end, we together with the University of Haifa patented the peptide for its use in PTSD and established a registered company based on the pep-ephrinA4 so it will be easier to offer it to another commercial company that has the capabilities to perform clinical trials.
-However, before we can offer it we need to complete the experiments suggested in the proposal.
-The production of pep-ephrinA4 as a commercially available and safe drug will be of outstanding benefit to military service personnel that will experience trauma or that have PTSD.
+After the completion of the study, we will locate pharmaceutical companies that will help translate these results to the next stage of development and initiate clinical trials enrolling PTSD patients.
+The University of Haifa, through its Economic Corporation unit, has a track record of success in locating companies interested in research products.
+To that end, we, together with the University of Haifa, have patented this peptide for its use in PTSD and established a registered company based on the pep-ephrinA4 technology so that it will be easier to offer it to another commercial company that has the capacity to conduct clinical trials.
+Before this can occur, however, we must complete the experiments outlined in this proposal.
+If these efforts are successful, the production of pep-ephrinA4 as a safe, commercially available drug will be of outstanding benefit to military service personnel that experience trauma or suffer from PTSD.